pstuffa/pstuffa.github.io/dashboard/README.md

 <img width="1229" alt="screen shot 2016-12-10 at 4 28 16 pm" src="https://cloud.githubusercontent.com/assets/8422826/21086324/7f3da62e-bfe9-11e6-97c2-9960a6bb35cb.png">

 Time in the dataset was just for four months, so I thought I might be able to make the x axis very narrow, as one can read a 4 point trend with relatively little ink.
 The new real estate made it so I could see all four of the metrics provided (Monthly Active Users, Daily Active Users, Subscribers, Total Content Hours) simulaneously.
+Also, I added a color to the area chart so you could also tell right away if the trend was negative (red) or positive (green).

 <img width="1192" alt="screen shot 2016-12-11 at 5 50 27 pm" src="https://cloud.githubusercontent.com/assets/8422826/21086508/2a611d78-bfeb-11e6-9fb1-d2a3beff4462.png">